Seneca’s thoughts on revenge

 Seneca seems to have forgotten that Aristotle (384-322 BC) had been the teacher of Alexander the Great, instilling in him a sound logic and curiosity.
 It’s regrettable that Alexander would get drunk at times, but drunkenness does not constitute a valid argument against revenge.

-What about Themistocles (524-459 BC) and his decision to forget the mistreatment he had suffered in Athens?
-His actions had protected Athens against the Persian invasion, but then his compatriots had turned against him and harmed his reputation.
+What about the example I have given above, Themistocles (524-459 BC) and the opposition he had suffered?
+His actions had protected Athens against the Persian invasion, but later, his compatriots turned against him and harmed his reputation.

-I think that the example of Themistocles proves exactly the opposite.
-Confronted with the tortious attitude of the Athenians and the attack against his reputation, he wisely opted for going away and offering his services to the Persian king Artaxerxes I.
+I think that Themistocles’ story exemplifies the opposite of quiet acceptance.
+Confronted with the tortious attitude of the Athenians and the attacks against his reputation, Themistocles wisely opted for going away and offering his services to the Persian king Artaxerxes I.

 Themistocles exercised his revenge by simply sailing away, and seeking someone who would appreciate his skills.
 Without his skills, Athens grew weaker, and was defeated and enslaved.

 His revenge was clever enough.
 By leaving his offenders to their own devices, they ended up digging their own graves.
-Let us learn the correct lesson from the story recounted by Seneca.
+Let us learn the correct lesson from the story.

-Seneca also drew the wrong conclusions from the story of Scipio Africanus (236-183 BC).
-He praised Scipio for leaving Carthage standing after the war, instead of destroying it totally.
+Seneca drew the wrong conclusions from the story of Scipio Africanus (236-183 BC).
+He had praised Scipio for leaving Carthage standing after the war, instead of destroying it totally.

-However, he overlooks that Scipio’s magnanimity enabled Carthage to resurge and engage new hostilities.
-I wonder what would have happened if Scipio had acted more determinedly.
-If he had assessed the future risk, he might have made a different decision.
+However, he overlooked that Scipio’s magnanimity enabled Carthage to resurge and engage new hostilities.
+I wonder what would have happened if Scipio had acted more resolutely.
+If he had assessed future risks, he might have made a different decision.

 Seneca should have advocated a thoughtful response in each case, which doesn’t necessarily mean a renunciation of revenge and recovery of damages; reason should determine the optimal response in each situation.